eugenielm/Inflaskart/README.md

     ```sh
     pip install -r requirements.txt
     ```
+NB: it's best practice to do this step in a virtual environment

-3. Create your database tables based on the application models (NB: the application is called 'grocerystore').
+3. Create your database tables based on the application models (NB: the application is called 'grocerystore')
 In order to do that, navigate to this repository and create your database migrations:
     ```sh
     python manage.py makemigrations grocerystore